lfe/lfe/doc/src/lfe.1.md

 Revert back to the state before the last slurp removing all function and macro definitions both in the slurped file and defined in the shell since then.

-**(run File)**

-Execute all the shell commands in File.
-All defined variables, functions and macros will be saved in the environment if there are no errors.

 # SHELL FUNCTIONS AND MACROS